sparkfun/SparkFun_BlueSMiRF-v2/docs/firmware_update.md

 Hold the ++"PAIR"++ button while powering the BlueSMiRF v2.
 This will cause the ESP32 to enter bootloader mode.
 Once the BlueSMiRF v2 is in bootloader mode, the **STATUS** LED will be dimly lit and the **CONNECT** LED will be off.

-We recommend using a [breadboard](https://www.sparkfun.com/products/12002) or [jumper wires](https://www.sparkfun.com/products/11026) to connect the BlueSMiRF to a [USB-to-Serial](https://www.sparkfun.com/products/15096) connection.
-At a minimum, you will need to connect the UART pins, power, and ground as stated in the hardware hookup.
+We recommend using a [breadboard](https://www.sparkfun.com/breadboard-self-adhesive-white.html) or [jumper wires](https://www.sparkfun.com/jumper-wires-standard-7-m-m-30-awg-30-pack.html) to connect the BlueSMiRF to a [USB-to-Serial adapter](https://www.sparkfun.com/sparkfun-serial-basic-breakout-ch340c-and-usb-c.html).
+At a minimum, you will need to connect the UART pins, power, and ground as stated in the hardware assembly.
 Remember, the TX and RX connections must be crossed over.

 <div style="text-align: center;">
 	<table>